 Chiffonade

 It's one of the simplest knife cuts to learn, and once you have it down, you'll use it constantly.
-Fresh basil on pasta, mint in a salad, spinach in soup, chiffonade turns leafy ingredients into something that distributes evenly, looks clean on the plate, and releases more flavor than tearing by hand.
+Fresh basil on pasta, mint in a salad, spinach in soup.
+Chiffonade turns leafy ingredients into something that distributes evenly, looks clean on the plate, and releases more flavor than tearing by hand.

 You need a sharp knife and a cutting board.
 That's it.

-Which leaves work best
+Which leaves work best for chiffonade?

 Chiffonade works on any broad, flat leaf.
 The most common: